 We work with many community partners to distribute food to those in need.
 Below is list of food pantries in Larimer County.
 Please note, the organizations listed below operate separately from the Food Bank and have their own eligibility guidelines.
 View our most updated list here.

 Please contact them directly for more information on eligibility and hours of operation.

-The name says it all: Nutritious Kitchen.
 Staff and volunteers work in our kitchen each day.
-It’s thanks to their hard work that we’re able to prepare hundreds of thousands of fresh scratch-cooked meals for children and seniors in Larimer County every year.
+It’s thanks to their hard work we’re able to prepare hundreds of thousands of fresh, from scratch, cooked meals for children and seniors in Larimer County every year.

-The Fresh Food Share pantries are our brick-and-mortar locations.
+The Fresh Food Share No-Cost Markets are our brick-and-mortar locations.
 Just like a grocery store, clients can choose what they shop for.
 We offer a variety of fresh fruits, vegetables, bread, meat, dairy and shelf-stable items – all at no cost to them.

 FBLC endeavors to make our careers site accessible to any and all users.
 If you would like to contact us regarding the accessibility of our website or need assistance completing the application process, please contact our Human Resources team at email@example.com.
 This contact information is for accommodation requests only and cannot be used to inquire about the status of applications.